Reasonable Doubt (album): Legacy and influence

 Since its initial reception, Reasonable Doubt has received further acclaim from music critics and writers.
 According to Pitchforks Ryan Schreiber, it has often been "considered one of hip-hop's landmark albums", while Birchmeier said it was viewed like Nas' Illmatic (1994) as a classic hip hop album by a young rapper about their street and criminal experiences.
 Reasonable Doubt helped transfigure gangsta rap into mafioso rap, popularizing the subgenre and the imagery of high class, expensive lifestyles and tastes in hip hop, including drinking Cristal, driving Lexus automobiles, and living out the plots of films such as Scarface and Carlito's Way.
 In the opinion of Miles Marshall Lewis, Reasonable Doubt was a "seminal" work that "shocked the world ... a personal touchstone for fans then Jay's own age who were getting their own hustles on—hip hop's young, gifted, and black".
 Jay-Z said that recreating Reasonable Doubt would be challenging, as he was living a different lifestyle with a completely different state of mind when he wrote the album.

 Reasonable Doubt was named one of the greatest hip hop albums of all time by The Source in 1998, Vibe, who ranked it seventh on their 2002 list, MTV.com, who ranked it sixth on their 2005 list, and About.com's Henry Adaso; Adaso ranked it as the 14th greatest hip hop album, the second best rap record of 1996, and the fifth most "essential" hip hop album ever.
 Blender included Reasonable Doubt on the magazine's 2003 list of "500 CDs You Must Own Before You Die".
 That same year, Rolling Stone ranked it number 248 on their list of the 500 Greatest Albums of All Time, number 250 on the 2012 revision, and the album's rank shot up to number 67 on the 2020 reboot of the list.
 The magazine also named it the 17th best album of the 1990s.
 It was included in Vibes "51 Essential Albums" (2004), and Hip Hop Connections "The 100 Greatest Rap Albums 1995–2005".
+In 2025, the album achieved peak institutional recognition when the Recording Academy inducted it into the Grammy Hall of Fame as part of its 2025 class, celebrating its long-term qualitative and historical impact on American music history.
+In 2026, Reasonable Doubt was ranked No. 1 on Consequence's list of the top 60 albums of 1996.